sabari2018/PDL_2020-2021_GR5/README.md

 ### Improvement of extractors
 Improve the quality of the source code, the software robustness.
 Rewrite a more accurate documentation and more tests, develop continuous integration.

-### Mangement of special cases
-At the moment, extractors don't manage special cases.
-For exemple, if the table have merged cells, the extraction will not extract merged cells.
-We hve to improve extractors when tables contains pictures and when the number of rows is different between columns.

 ### Tools to evaluate our extractors
 Develop new tools which allow us to evaluate the quality and the performance of our extractors.